Please Read How You Can Help Keep the Encyclopedia Free

 ∃x∃y∃z∃w( x tends to be caused by bodily injury & x tends to produce states y, z, and w & x tends to produce wincing or moaning).

 Such a statement is free of any mental state terms.
-It includes quantifiers that range over mental states, terms that denote stimulations and behavior, and terms that attribute various causal relations to them.
+It includes only quantifiers that range over mental states, terms that denote stimulations and behavior, and terms that specify various causal relations among them.
 It can thus be regarded as providing implicit definitions of the mental state terms of the theory.
 An individual will have those mental states just in case it possesses a family of first-order states that interact in the ways specified by the theory.
 (Though functionalists of course acknowledge that the first-order states that satisfy the functional definitions may vary from species to species — or even from individual to individual — they specify that, for each individual, the functional definitions be uniquely satisfied.)

 A helpful way to think of the Ramsey sentence of a psychological theory is to regard it as defining a system's mental states “all at once” as states that interact with stimulations in various ways to produce behavior (See Lewis 1972; also see Field 1980 for a more technical elaboration of Lewis's method, and an account of some crucial differences between this kind of characterization and the one Lewis initially proposed.)
 This makes it clear that, in the classic formulations of functional theories, mental states are intended to be characterized in terms of their relations to stimulations, behavior, and all the other states that may be permissibly invoked by the theory in question, and thus certain functional theories may have more resources for individuating mental states than suggested by the crude definitions used as examples.
 The next three sections will discuss the potential of various sorts of functionalist theory for giving adequate characterizations of experiential and intentional states—and also for specifying the inputs and outputs of the system.